vaginessa/dns-wiki/FAQ.md

 <a name="FAQ10"></a>
 **(10) Does AFWall+ support Android 4.3, 4.4 or higher?**

-Yes, generally it should work with newer Android versions.
+> Yes, generally it should work with newer Android versions.
-UID 0 (root) needs 53/udp open for DNS on Android 4.3. - Enable DNS from application list.
+* UID 0 (root) needs 53/udp open for DNS on Android 4.3. - Enable DNS from application list.
-UID 1000 (system) needs 123/udp open for NTP. - Enable NTP from application list.
+* UID 1000 (system) needs 123/udp open for NTP. - Enable NTP from application list.
-Android L need a little configuration change and a external Busybox app to get the rules apply.
+* Android L need a little configuration change and a external Busybox app to get the rules apply.

 <a name="FAQ11"></a>
 **(11) Can i block incoming SMS?**

-> **No**, you [can't block it via AFWall+](https://github.com/ukanth/afwall/issues/111), iptables can't block low level traffic.
+> **No**, you [can't block it via AFWall+](https://github.com/ukanth/afwall/issues/111), iptables can't block low level traffic, some custom ROMs have such function already implemented in the dialer or sms app.

 <a name="FAQ12"></a>
 **(12) Can I block IPv6 traffic?**